AustinV28/AustinV28.github.io/essays/Success-with-AI.md

 ### II.
 Personal Experience with AI:

 1. **Fixing Bugs and Coding during WODs:** AI played a crucial role in helping me debug code and complete coding tasks during Workshops of the Day (WODs).
-Whether it was identifying syntax errors or suggesting code snippets, AI provided invaluable support in overcoming challenges efficiently.
-WIthout it, I probably wouldn't have been able to pass most of the WODs.
+I always used AI for my WODs whether if it was a small error I needed help with or if I needed some tips of what to do for the specific WOD.
+AI provided invaluable support in overcoming challenges efficiently.
+Without it, I probably wouldn't have been able to pass most of the WODs.

 2. **Final Project Assistance:** During the final project, I utilized AI to assist in various aspects, from generating code templates to refining implementation details.
 This collaborative approach augmented my problem-solving capabilities and contributed to the overall success of the project.